I spent 5 months in Asia visiting 6 countries, and traveling in Vietnam was quite possibly my favorite part of it.

 If you exclude transportation and visa costs (i.e. looking at just how much it costs, on average, to spend *a day* in Vietnam, not going anywhere), it breaks down to about $29/day.
 This ended up being on par with what I spent in Cambodia and Northern Thailand, and significantly less than what I spent in the Thai islands.

-About 13% ($96) of my total expenses went toward transportation costs, which shows just how inexpensive it is to get around Vietnam by bus.
+About 13% ($96) of my total expenses in Vietnam went toward transportation costs, which shows just how inexpensive it is to get around Vietnam by bus.
 About 60% of my expenditure went toward food, drink, and accommodation (sometimes guesthouses included meals, so it’s hard to break these expenses apart).

 The only thing that was exorbitantly priced in Vietnam was the visa: I paid $65 for a 30-day Vietnam visa in Cambodia.